| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 now available, the adjustment of status application may be filed with a

+copy of the receipt notice for the immigrant petition.
 The rule, however, is lacking in clear guidance on many issues that may

 affect permanent resident status.
 Some of the most common issues are addressed